 The term “in-depth” means giving careful consideration to all details and aspects of a subject.
 This means that you extensively research your topic and then carefully craft a 2000+ word article.

-serpIQ gives us a clearer picture of the content length of pages that show up in Google’s top 10.
+serpIQ gives us a clearer picture of the sort of length of content creation that shows up in Google’s top 10.
 Articles of 2,000 words or more tend to perform very well in search results.

-So, by consistently publishing in-depth articles, you’ll not only improve your search traffic and rankings, but you’ll also get more social shares and grow your online business.
+So, by consistently publishing in-depth articles as part of your marketing strategy, you’ll not only improve your search traffic and rankings, but you’ll also get more social shares and grow your online business.

 In-depth articles convert better, too.
-Marketing Experiments discovered that long-form copy converted 30% higher than a shorter version on its homepage.
+Marketing Experiments discovered that long-form content creation converted 30% higher than a shorter version on its homepage.
 Further, Conversion Rate Experts increased CrazyEgg’s conversion rate by 64%, just by using longer copy while retaining the same message.

-Here are a few things that you should keep in mind when writing in-depth articles:
+Here are a few things that you should keep in mind for effective content marketing when writing in-depth articles:

 - Pick a subject/topic that’s broad – e.g., web traffic, blogging – then dive deep into it.